matrix-org/synapse/docs/log_contexts.rst

 something else.

-We're not going to rewrite Synapse now, so the following is entirely of acadamic interest, but I'd like to record some thoughts on an alternative approach.
+We're not going to rewrite Synapse now, so the following is entirely of academic interest, but I'd like to record some thoughts on an alternative approach.

 I briefly prototyped some code following an alternative set of rules.
 I think